Arik Lavie: Career

 Lavie appeared many times before soldiers during the wars of Israel.
 During the somber "waiting period" before the Six-Day War, he helped lift the national spirit by performing the song "Nasser's waiting for Rabin" with lyrics by Haim Hefer.
 After the war, he recorded the song "We will not go again" ("Rachel Rai Rai"), expressing the great sense of victory in the war.
 After the Yom Kippur War, he recorded the "Song is not just words" and during the Lebanon war, he recorded the "Knight", both songs of protest against war and in support of peace.

 He participated in theater productions along with his wife, actress Shoshik Shani, and both played in movies.
 Arik Lavie is considered one of the finest performers in Hebrew.
 In recent years has been recognized even by singers and young artists, who renewed many of his songs.
 Lavie's last cinematic roll was in "Prophet on the run" directed by Tomer Ganihar.

 His last album was "Arik Lavie - My Way: Rare Recordings".
 The album contains rare recordings from the '70s, which Lavi edited before his death in 2004.
 Its theme song is a Hebrew version of the song "My Way" by Frank Sinatra, translated according to Lavie's personal life story.

-Death
+Death and commemoration

 He died in Petah Tikva on 29 June 2004 from a severe heart disease at the age of 77.
 He was buried at Yarkon Cemetery.
 He survived by his wife Shoshik, and two daughters.

-The College of Music and Production BPM, provides a scholarship in his name, to commemorate its musical legacy.
+The College of Music and Production BPM, provides a scholarship in his name, to commemorate his musical legacy.

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Lavie.
+The stamp, with a portrait of Lavie, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Lavie's song "Shir HaKatar" (The locomotive song) - "In the station in Beer Sheba stood a locomotive".